bazelbuild/bazel/site/en/contribute/codebase.md

 *   `bazel cquery` is used to investigate the configured target graph
 *   `bazel aquery` is used to investigate the action graph

-Each of these is implemented by subclassing `AbstractBazelQueryEnvironment`.
+Each of these is implemented by subclassing `AbstractBlazeQueryEnvironment`.
 Additional additional query functions can be done by subclassing `QueryFunction` .
 In order to allow streaming query results, instead of collecting them to some data structure, a `query2.engine.Callback` is passed to `QueryFunction`, which